-Big Yellow Door (henceforth referred to as BYD), is a funky cafeteria with two outlets.
-One at the Hudson Lane in North Delhi, the other one is at Satya Niketan Market in South-west Delhi (or is it south-Delhi?).
+Big Yellow Door, is a funky cafeteria with two outlets.
+One at the Hudson Lane in North Delhi, and the other one is at Satya Niketan Market in South-west Delhi (or is it south-Delhi?).
 Both the locations are abuzz with the ever-hungry college-crowd (at least I was ever-hungry, when I was in college.
 In fact, I think I still am).

 BYD specializes in quick-bites.
 Shakes, Sandwiches, Bugers, Pastas, Pizza and Desserts.
-Personally, I love their mixed-sauce pasta (this isn’t there on the menu, but you can request for it) and the special BYD Bomb Burger, coupled with Rocky Road shake.
-Please note: the food-portions are decent, so it is advisable that you tag along someone with you, to share your food with.
-This will help you sample greater variety.
+Personally, I love their mixed-sauce pasta (this isn’t there on the menu, but you can request it) and the special BYD Bomb Burger, coupled with Rocky Road shake.
+Please note: the food-portions are decent, so it is advisable that you tag along with someone to share your food with.
+This will help you sample a greater variety.
 AND earn brownie-points with your friend!

 You will fall in love with the carefully-carelessly done-up interiors.
 Trust me on that.

-The Hudson lane outlet is ever-so-packed all the time, that I could barely notice the decor.
-While even the Satya Niketan outlet is perpetually packed at any given point in time, the placement of disarranged-arrangements are planned in a way, which is much easier on the eyes.
+The Hudson lane outlet is ever-so-packed all the time, and I could barely notice the decor.
+While even the Satya Niketan outlet is perpetually packed at any given point in time, the placement of disarranged arrangements are planned in a way, which is much easier on the eyes.
 And quicker to make note of.